metadata101/dcat2/README.md

 # DCAT2 Schema Plugin for GeoNetwork

 DCAT2 plugin for GeoNetwork.
-This plugin is currently under development.
+This plugin is archived and may be replaced by a new generic plugin.
 See progress in https://github.com/metadata101/dcat2/projects/1.

 ## Description